nodelogicau/coucal-workflows/README.md

 # Coucou Teams

-Asset and resource management for collaborative teams
+Work tracking and project management for collaborative teams

 ## Overview

-Coucou Teams is designed to support intra- and inter-team collaboration via project planning and work tracking functions.
+Coucou Teams is designed to provide a space for all your communications within and between highly collaborative teams.

-## Projects

-TBD.
+Team administrators create shared collections for tracking projects, engagements, services, etc.

+Team members can manage subscriptions to these shared collections in order to receive notifications of changes and participate in workflows, etc.

 ## Teams

-TBD.
+Teams are defined by administrators as a group of users that should have access to a team's collections.
+When a member is removed from a team they will no longer be able to view team collections.

 ## Subscriptions

-TBD.

-## Services

-TBD.
+Users are provided the option to subscribe to all collections from the teams they are included in.
+Once subscribed a team member will receive notifications of work planning, tasks and other collection-based activities.